 Meetings: Preparation and Execution

-2.1 In person Group meetings play an important role for members.
+2.1 In person Network Meetings play an important role for members.
 It allows you to build personal networks, meet Group

 directly with key Infor contacts, share ideas, and lobby.
 It also provides a forum for the group to deal with leadership transition and goal setting Adequate preparation is fundamental to a meeting’s success